pycom/pycom-micropython-sigfox/README.md

     $ # On linux
     $ # make ESPPORT=/dev/ttyUSB1 flash

+To flash at full speed, use ESPSPEED variable:

+	$ make ESPSPEED=921600 flash

 To build and flash a LoPy for the default region (868 MHz):

     $ # LORA_BAND defaults to USE_BAND_868